about

 GOAL 2: CONNECT

-We build partnerships, lead networks, support communities of practice, and host events to advance evidence-based career readiness policy and practice.
+We build partnerships, lead networks, support communities of practice, and host events to advance evidence-based career readiness policy and practice, including:

 -